jroshanjha/jroshanjha/README.md

-## Hi there 👋 I'm Roshan Jha
+## Hi there 😄 I'm Roshan Jha ....

 <h4> 🔭 I'm a Software developer & Looking for a New Opportunity In the Data Domain or Software Developer </h4>

-🌱 I’m currently learning NLP, LANGCHAIN for Generative AI TASK...
+🌱 I’m currently learning  Deep learning, NLP, and LANGCHAIN For Generative AI....

 👯 I’m looking to collaborate with Data Science Domain...